Volkswagen Beetle: Slowmercial

 Volkswagen Smileage: Road Trips with Google

 With the Volkswagen Smileage app, road trips are never going to be the same again.
+Smileage is the in-app points system you earn from trip activity and social participation.
 Powered by Google the app is set to socialise road trips world over.

 To start earning Smileage you have to pair the app with your car and sign in with your Google account.
 Once synced, the app automatically connects each time you go for a ride.

-Friends can then watch and comment on your journey in real time while you earn Smileage through shared photos, kilometers, checkins, comments, likes and punches from other nearby Volkswagen’s.
+Friends can then watch and comment on your journey in real time while you earn Smileage through shared photos, kilometers, checkins, comments, likes and punches, the app’s name for quick in-app interactions from other nearby Volkswagens.

 The car becomes a social object

 The concept here is not just “tracking”.
 It is making the trip legible and interactive for people who are not in the car.
-Your drive becomes a live story, with reactions and contributions from friends.
+Because spectators can react and contribute in real time, the drive becomes more shareable and more repeatable than a private commute.

 • Automatic connection.
 Pair once, then the app connects when you drive.